 The New York Islanders draft class history has been an interesting one to say the least.
-On the eve of the 2016 NHL Draft, we look back at their top draft classes in history.
+Today we look back at their top draft classes in history.

 The Islanders, along with the Atlanta Flames, became the 13th and 14th teams in the NHL.
 The expansion draft was held prior to the entry draft.
 Among their selections were goaltender Billy Smith, forward Ed Westfall and defenseman Gerry Hart.
 Believe it or not, Smith was the fourth goaltender selected in the draft.
 He wound up having the best career out of the four, winning 304 games in 17 seasons on the Island.
 “Battlin’ Billy” won four Cups and the Conn Smythe Trophy in 1983.
-Smith was indicted into the Hockey Hall of Fame in 1993.
+Smith was inducted into the Hockey Hall of Fame in 1993.

 Westfall was named the first captain in team history.
 He scored the first goal in team history, ironically enough in their first game against the Flames.
 Westfall played seven seasons with the Islanders before retiring following the 1978-79 season.